chi-immigration-task-force/icirr-app/README.md

 ### Initializing the platforms and plugins
 Run `./project.sh -i` to initialize and install all the plugins and platforms. **Untested on a new machine.
 Please let Yonatan know if you hit any issues.**

 Once the platforms are installed, you can run `cordova emulate ios --target="iPad-Air-2, 10.1"` to open the iPad Simulator.
+If you hit **xcode-select: error: tool 'xcodebuild' requires Xcode, but active developer directory '/Library/Developer/CommandLineTools' is a command line tools instance**, try running `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`.
+If that doesn't work or you want more info, check out [this issue](https://github.com/nodejs/node-gyp/issues/569#issuecomment-255589932).

 ## Developing
 We're doing development like it's a website and then copying the results of a